-We suggest that the next tutorial you should do is Classify text in any language.
-You will learn how to use the Multilingual BERT block to create a model that is able to work with multiple languages simultaneously!
+In the tutorial, Classify text in any language; you will learn how to use the Multilingual BERT block to create a model that is able to work with multiple languages simultaneously!

 This will unlock the AI possibilities to automatically identify relationships and context in text data in 100 languages.